vprusa/gag/proto/bluetooth/masterSlaveConfiguration.md

-# Configuration of HC05(master) connected to PC over Serial to USB converter to HC05(slave) on glove
+w# Configuration of HC05(master) connected to PC over Serial to USB converter to HC05(slave) on glove

 cutecom